 COVID-19 has had a significant impact on every aspect of the criminal justice system.
-Across the United States, criminal justice systems are using different strategies to limit the spread of the disease, including releasing some people who are incarcerated and limiting custodial arrests.
-However, responses have been inconsistent and slow in many jurisdictions, needlessly placing thousands of people confined and working in correctional facilities, as well as their family and community members, at risk of illness and death.
+Across the United States, criminal justice systems are using different strategies to limit the spread of the disease which include releasing some people who are incarcerated and limiting custodial arrests.
+However, responses have been inconsistent and slow in many jurisdictions, needlessly placing thousands of people confined in and working in correctional facilities, as well as their family and community members, at risk of illness and death.

 The document makes five specific recommendations: